Ants in Lefleur's Bluff State Park, Pike County, Mississippi [MS State Park Ants]

 Around 2 PM, I made my way back to the car and headed to Lake Lincoln State Park.
 I plan on collecting at the campground area of Lefleur's Bluff State Park at a later date.

-Overall, I collected 22 species of ants at the park including five exotic species: Brachymyrmex patagonicus, Hypoponera opaciceps, S. invicta x richteri and S. membranifera , and Strumigenys silvestrii, all of which are quite common throughout Mississippi now.
+Overall, 24 species of ants were collected at the park including six exotic species: Brachymyrmex patagonicus, Hypoponera opaciceps, Linepithema humile, S. invicta and S. membranifera , and Strumigenys silvestrii, all of which are quite common throughout Mississippi now.
 For a complete list of the ants collected, see the list below.

 List of ant species collected at Lefleur's Bluff State Park (arranged alphabetically by genus)